 There are nuances one can overlook when in a state of excitement.
 And let's face it, there is nothing more exciting than to realize you beat the odds and got that phone interview.
 So read that appointment email again, and make sure you understand any instructions given.
 Follow those instructions carefully.
 And most importantly, ensure you know the details of the appointment well.
 If you can't answer the questions in the previous paragraph concisely, don't be afraid to ask the recruiter for clarification.
 Maybe, what you think is a late phone interview is just a misunderstanding.

 You have managed to keep collected and feel very secure in knowing you got all the details of the phone interview right.
 There is no doubt that the fault is on the other party.
 Still, be generous and give your interviewer the benefit of the doubt.
-Life happens to everybody, and there is a possibility that your recruiter had to deal with a situation she or he couldn't control.
+Life happens to everybody, and there is a possibility that your recruiter had to deal with a situation they couldn't control.
 If this is the case, the interviewer may be impressed by your kind restraint and professional demeanor.

 At this point, you should consider contacting the interviewer.